aryoungblood/portfolio-site/content/work/2020-quantum-computing.md

 image: images/2020-quantum-computing.jpg
 image_description: An illustration of a lock and a key.
 contributions: design, illustration, graphics, front end development
-tools: Illustrator, Photoshop, CSS, HTML
+tools: HTML, CSS, Illustrator, Photoshop
 ---

 Design, illustration, and graphics for an article on how quantum computing may affect encryption.